PrajwalMore/NFT-Development-Resources/1-create-metadata/README.md

 ----
 ### Direction to use:
-1. create all of the above these in metadata directory.
+1. create "metadata" folder in your project directory for storing created metadata files.
+2. Execute truffle command `> exec createMetadata.js`